shenwei356/kmcp/docs/download.md

 - `search`:
     - fix searching with paired-end reads where the read2 is shorter than the value of `--min-query-len`. [#10](https://github.com/shenwei356/kmcp/issues/10)
     - fix the log. [#8](https://github.com/shenwei356/kmcp/issues/8)
-    - a new flag `-f/--max-fpr`: maximal false positive rate of a query (default 0.05).
-It reduces the unnecessary output when searching with a low minimal query coverage (`-t/--min-query-cov`).
+    - a new flag `-f/--max-fpr`: maximum false positive rate of a query (default 0.05).
+It reduces the unnecessary output when searching with a low minimum query coverage (`-t/--min-query-cov`).
 - `profile`:
     - recommend using the flag `--no-amb-corr` to disable ambiguous reads correction when >= 1000 candidates are detected.
     - fix logging when using `--level strain` and no taxonomy given.